Jennifer Lopez’s Beauty Secrets

-Barnes is famous for his ability to give women an inner light, and in the book he shares some of his trademark transformational secrets.
+Barnes is famous for his ability to give women an inner light and in the book he shares some his trademark transformational secrets.
 One of our favorite beauty tips from Barnes has to do with sculpting.
-Before he puts anything else on — concealer, foundation, blush — he first enhances a woman’s facial bone structure with contouring and highlighting creams and powders.
+Before he puts anything else on–concealer, foundation, blush–he first enhances a woman’s facial bone structure with contouring and highlighting creams and powders.
 Most makeup artists will sculpt after they’ve put on your foundation and concealer, but Barnes swears that sculpting beforehand creates a gorgeous inner radiance that looks natural and ethereal.
 One look at Jennifer Lopez and we saw instantly what he meant!

 Speaking of J.Lo, the megastar gave us the scoop on the best beauty tips she picked up from Barnes.